 I’ve been talking with my insurance agent over the past few weeks about flood insurance.
-It may not be as exciting as Dr. Phil’s marital debacle, but then again, Dr. Phil is unlikely to destroy my home.
-I found a great government resource about flood insurance that I’ll share with you.
-But first, Here are some things I’ve learned that you should definitely consider if you own a home:
+It may not be the most exciting topic, but I’m always interested in insuring against those events that can totally destroy our home.
+As part of my research, I found a great government resource about flood insurance that I’ll share with you.
+But first, here are some things I’ve learned that you should definitely consider if you own a home:

 - Homeowner’s insurance by itself typically does not include flood insurance, which you must buy separately.

 - Flood insurance is quirky.
 For example, my agent tells me that flood insurance will only cover a home if one or more adjacent properties are also damaged.
 If only your home is damaged, flood insurance won’t cover you.
 I assume this varies from policy to policy, and certainly if you don’t live really close to anybody else.